FAMILY-FRIENDLY RYOKANS IN JAPAN

 This ryokan is just one stop by subway from Kyoto Station or 15 minutes (approx 1500 yen) in a taxi.

-This ryokan accommodates 2 adults and up to 2 children who bedshare and are under 5 years old (please note that there is an additional room charge for children.)
+This ryokan accommodates 2 adults and up to 2 children.
+Please note that there is an additional room charge for children.
+Please note that this ryokan only welcomes children who are 7 years old and older (for younger kids – they may make exceptions but you will have to contact them to ask.)
 All rooms have their own private Japanese cypress wood bathtub.

 The meals included are kaiseki style (it is possible to book a “room only” rate without meals included.)